danhtuan/deep_learning/lab3/README.md

 ### 3. What are ”tensors” in TensorFlow?

+TensorFlow programs use a tensor data structure to represent all data -- only tensors are passed between operations in the computation graph.
+Tensor can be thought as an n-dimensional array or list.
+A tensor has a static type, a rank, and a shape.

 ### 4. Explain how TensorFlow uses a dataflow graph to represent networks and operations.